Cape Town Highlanders: With the SANDF

-Name Change
+Name change

 In August 2019, it was announced that 52 South African Army Reserve units would have their names changed to reflect the diverse military history of South Africa.
 The Cape Town Highlanders was due to be known as the Gonnema Regiment, and along with units undergoing name changes had 3 years from the announcement in August 2019 to design and implement new regimental insignia.
 In an announcement by the SANDF's Directorate Defence Corporate Communication in June 2022 regarding name changes of South African Army Reserve units in Cape Town, it was confirmed that the unit has not officially changed its name and remains known as the Cape Town Highlanders.

-Current Capability
+Current capability

-The regiment is currently a mechanised infantry regiment in the SANDF and has sent members as part of the Peace keeping contingent to the Democratic Republic of the Congo (DRC) and Burundi.
+The regiment is currently a mechanised infantry regiment in the SANDF and has sent members as part of the peacekeeping contingent to the Democratic Republic of the Congo (DRC) and Burundi.
 It has also taken part in internal deployments in support of the police as well as protecting the border.

-The weekend of 24 April 2015 saw the 130 year anniversary of the Cape Town Highlander's creation, marked by regimental celebration dinners, the exercising of the unit's right to the Freedom of the City in Cape Town, as well as a medal and church parade.
+The weekend of 24 April 2015 saw the 130-year anniversary of the Cape Town Highlanders' creation, marked by regimental celebration dinners, the exercising of the unit's right to the Freedom of the City in Cape Town, as well as a medal and church parade.

-Until 1967 the Regiment served as a de facto guard of honour battalion as well in imitation of the Foot Guards of the British Army.
+Until 1967 the Regiment served as a de facto guard of honour battalion as well as in imitation of the Foot Guards of the British Army and the current Balaklava Company, Argyll and Sutherland Highlanders, 5th Battalion, Royal Regiment of Scotland.